jaceva/react-challenge/instructions.md

 - Receive one prop:
   - An array to render as a list
-- Use the array passed via props to iteratively render `Tile` components, passing each object in the array as a prop to each rendered `Tile` component.
+- Use the array passed via `props` to iteratively render `Tile` components, passing each object in the array as a prop to each rendered `Tile` component.

 The requirements for the `TileList` component are generalized and allow it to be shared by the `ContactsPage` and `AppointmentsPage` components.
-As long as an array of objects with either the contact data or appointments data is passed then the appropriate content will render.
+As long as an array of objects with either the contact data or appointments data is passed then the content will be handled appropriately.

 ### Hint